CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Benchmark

+We conduct our analysis on the \textbf{Step Completion} task using CoT unless mentioned otherwise.
+Key insights are highlighted.
+Additional analyses and extended discussions are provided in the \SUPP.

+\textbf{Benchmark:} \figno{\cref{tab:results} \& \ref{tab:main_abla_error}} compares VLMs on \CP, via Vanilla method (raw image-text input), CoT and SG.
+SG outperforms CoT, which in turn outperforms vanilla models (few exceptions), highlighting need for structured representations in visual reasoning.
+Proprietary very large reasoning models like GPT-4o and GPT-5.1 make reasonably informed decisions while relatively light-weight \& open-source ones \textbf{perform near or below random chance}, indicating the inability to visualize (imagine, predict) intermediate steps.
+Accuracy less than random (dark red) can partially be explained by overwhelmingly picking certain options \cite{zheng2023large} (Janus and Qwen 2 select `option A' 90\%+ and 75\%+ times) or cheats to reach goal without error correction; For SG, InternVLM-2 cheats 43\%, InternVLM-3 41\%, CoG-VLM 27\%, and Qwen3 35\%.
+Based on human scores, the difficulty for tasks follows: Robo-VQA-E $>$ Shuffle-E $>$ Blocks-World-E $>$ Maze-E. The near-random performance is \textit{only} on one error.
+Generating problems with multiple cascading errors will have exponential complexity, limited by automation (\textit{e.g.} GPT-4o) not equipped to handle even one error.

-\textbf{Complexity of Errors:} \underline{\Cref{fig:w_wo_error}} shows VLMs perform relatively well in error-free settings (GPT-4o near-perfect accuracy) but struggle when errors are introduced, revealing VLMs' dependency on ideal, error-free settings.
-These highlight the need for challenging, error-aware benchmarks like \CPP to highlight the vulnerable gap between training and practical error-prone scenarios (CoG-VLM and Janus-pro-7B predict randomly under errors).
+\textbf{Impact of Error:} \figno{\cref{fig:w_wo_error} left)} shows VLMs excel in error-free settings (GPT-4o near-perfect) but struggle on error-prone ones, hinting at lack of reasoning, possibly picking options that describes the target (cheating~\cref{sec:safeguard}).
+These highlight the need for challenging, error-prone benchmarks like \CPP to expose the gap between clean training and practical error-prone scenarios, while demanding logical visual reasoning (CoG-VLM and Janus-pro-7B near random predictions).

-\textbf{Effect of Context:} \CPP includes a random mix of two types of errors: i) \textit{In-Context} Suboptimal erroneous step that involves objects present in the scene, ii) \textit{Out-Context} Error uses random objects not in scene. \underline{\Cref{fig:in_context}} shows lower performance on In-Context errors, suggesting VLMs struggle more when erroneous suboptimal actions involve plausible objects from within the scene while they can handle the out-of-context errors with relative ease.
+\textbf{Effect of Context:} \CPP includes a random mix of two types of errors: i) \textit{In-Context}: Erroneous step involving objects present in the scene, ii) \textit{Out-Context}: Error uses random objects not in scene (\eg basketball, hammer, \textit{etc}). \figno{\Cref{fig:in_context} mid)} shows lower performance on In-Context errors, suggesting VLMs struggle more when erroneous actions involve \textit{plausible} objects from within the scene while they can handle the out-of-context errors with relative ease.